About Mines Alert system

-The Mines Emergency Alert (MEA) System keeps you informed in the event of a campus emergency or weather-related closure.
+The Mines Alert system keeps you informed in the event of a campus emergency or weather-related closure.
 This system is an emergency notification service that allows university officials to quickly communicate emergency messages to students, faculty and staff via cell phone text and voice messages, and on-campus email and phone messages.

-- Login to Trailhead and click the Self Service button
+- Log into Trailhead and click on Self Service

 Frequently Asked Questions